-For information regarding the City's street tree program or to report concerns regarding street trees please call Rick Cross, Operations Manager at (909) 798-7655.
+For information regarding the City's street tree program or to report concerns regarding street trees please call the Quality of Life Department at (909) 798-7655.

 The City has adopted a list of trees that are approved for use in public areas such as parkways.
 The list is available along with individual statistic sheets for each tree on the list.
 The statistic sheets include general data regarding the tree along with photos showing the tree, bark, leaves, flowers and fruit as applicable.
 These lists are provided in a PDF format.

 Additional information regarding any tree can be found at the following web sites: